bktechmission/spark-ss-hudi-delta-poc/README.md

 Spark Structure Streaming on Data Lake
 =====================================
-Spark Structure Streaming
-Source S3 Files or SNS SQS Stream and Sink S3 with format Parquet/Delta/Hudi
+This is a Spark Structure Streaming Solution which uses source either S3 Bucket Location or a SQS Name and Sink as S3 with formats can be any Parquet or Delta or Hudi

 Details